natebarksdale/natebarksdale.github.io/src/content/blog/2022-03-14-a-serial-killer-helps-abolish-the-death-penalty.md

 coordinates: [51.51, -0.2]
 ---

 I helped fact-check this [podcast](https://open.spotify.com/episode/5FN9oPHjDdnr0rpwDLtyHA?si=HNYkdk50TXCgO2_wGI-vIg) for The History Channel.
+In the process, I learned that in the UK you could still get the death penalty for piracy as late as 1998, although nobody did.

 > March 20, 1953.
 A middle-aged man named John Christie packs up a suitcase and leaves his apartment in Notting Hill, London.
 No one knows where he’s gone.
 But a few days later, people realize why he left… a new tenant makes an unsettling discovery: bodies, hidden in the walls of the kitchen.
 Today: the case of serial killer John Christie.
 Why, decades later, are parts of his story still a mystery?
 And how did that very mystery play into a big change in the UK – the abolition of the death penalty?